kohack/kohack.github.io/_posts/2022-12-30-refactoring-dotnet-http-api.md

 reduce further crimes.
 For example, a broken window in an apartment that remains unfixed would create an atmosphere of disorder and chaos.
 The first few broken windows would initially raise voices of concern from the inhabitants of the apartment.
-However, as the number of broken windows continues to rise, the concerned voices may slowly diminish into silence and indifference as the state of the apartment, in its gradually dilapidated appearance, instills a growing sense of abandonment.
+However, as the number of broken windows continues to rise and more serious damage to the apartment has been perpetrated, the concerned voices may slowly diminish into silence and indifference as the state of the apartment, in its gradually dilapidated appearance, instills a growing sense of abandonment.

 So what does a theory in criminology has to do with refactoring?
 As it turns out, as brilliantly discussed in [The Pragmatic